 Other Name: Ampyra

 Placebo Comparator: Placebo

 Placebo controlled arm.

-Placebo pill 1 tablet twice daily
+Placebo pill 1 tablet twice daily for 8 weeks

 Other Name: Sugar pill

 - Timed 25-foot walk [ Time Frame: Every 2 weeks for 26 weeks ]Timed 25-foot walking trials will be assessed every 2 weeks while on therapy as the primary outcome.
 The Timed 25 foot walk is a quantitative measure of lower extremity function.